 Data Retention, Purge, & Quota Summary

 Users must agree to the full Data Management Policy as part of their account application.
 The “Data Retention, Purge, & Quotas” section is useful and is summarized below.
-It applies to all projects with allocations on OLCF systems.

 |Area||The general name of storage area.|